Financial disclosure overview

-Annual returns: registered political parties and their state or territory branches and associated entities are required to lodge an annual return with the AEC.
+Registered political parties and their state and territory branches, associated entities, political campaigners, third parties and donors are required to lodge an annual return with the AEC.

 The details to be disclosed for amounts received that are more than the disclosure threshold are:

 - full name and address details of the person or organisation from whom the amount was received;

 - the sum of amounts received from that person or organisation; and

 - whether the receipt is a ‘donation’ or ‘other receipt’.

 The details of debts outstanding as at 30 June that total more than the disclosure threshold are:

 - full name and address details of the person or organisation that the debt is owed to;

 - whether the debt is to a financial institution or non-financial institution.

 In addition to the above, political campaigners must show the total amount of amount of electoral expenditure incurred by, or with the authority of the campaigner.